MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/saved-views.md

 [!include [banner](../includes/banner.md)]

 ## Introduction
 Personalization plays an important role in allowing users and organizations to optimize the user experience in Microsoft Dynamics 365 for Finance and Operations to meet their needs.
-For more details on personalization, see [!Personalize the user experience](personalize-user-experience.md).
+For more details on personalization, see [Personalize the user experience](personalize-user-experience.md).

 With traditional personalization, users could only have a single set of personalizations per form.
 Saved views expands on personalization in several important ways: